MadhavJoshi167/madhavjoshi167.github.io/docs/life/drawing/_posts/2025-07-19-introduction-to-drawing.md

 This is about only about drawing.

 ## How does drawing Work?
-Creativity and practice.
+Creativity, awareness and practice.

 ## How do I get started?
 By taking pencil and paper.
 Digital, if you do not care for your eyes.
+More optional equipments as one progresses.

 ## Conclusion
 This is how I see drawing.